avaneev/prvhash/README.md

 combination of `lcg`, `Seed`, and `Hash` eventually converges into one of random number sub-sequences.
 These are mostly time-delayed versions of only a smaller set of unique sequences.
-There are structural limits in this PRNG which can be easily reached with only a single hash word in the system.
-PRNG will produce random sequences with external entropy injections, but their randomnesss quality will be limited by the size of `lcg` and `Seed` variables.
+There are structural limits in this PRNG system which can be easily reached with only a small number of hash words in the system.
+PRNG will produce non-repeating random sequences with external entropy injections, but their randomnesss quality will be limited by the size of `lcg` and `Seed` variables, and the number of hash words in the system.
 A good property of this PRNG is that when there are several hash words in the system, each hash word has some structural distance from each other.
 For example, if there are 8 hash words in the system, the structural distance between hash word 0 and hash word 4 (1 and 5, etc.) is maximal.
 So, hash words